One Team, One Mission, One DayPosted on September 28

 One Team, One Mission

-, Capitol Building superintendent, who is a veteran of four Inaugurations, takes the lead on behalf of the AOC, which is responsible for the entire inaugural infrastructure.
-He coordinates meticulously with the Joint Congressional Committee on Inaugural Ceremonies (JCCIC), Secret Service, military, Department of Homeland Security, Presidential Inaugural Committee, District Government, and all of the AOC’s Congressional partners including the United States Capitol Police (USCP), House and Senate Sergeants at Arms, Office of Congressional Accessibility, Office of the Attending Physician, media galleries, Member offices and other Congressional staff.
+Carlos Elias, Capitol Building Superintendent, who is a veteran of four Inaugurations, takes the lead on behalf of the AOC, which is responsible for the entire inaugural infrastructure.
+He coordinates meticulously with the Joint Congressional Committee on Inaugural Ceremonies (JCCIC), Secret Service, military, Department of Homeland Security, Presidential Inaugural Committee, District Government, and all of the AOC's Congressional partners including the United States Capitol Police (USCP), House and Senate Sergeants at Arms, Office of Congressional Accessibility Services, Office of the Attending Physician, media galleries, Member offices and other Congressional staff.

 Planning for 2013

-Planning for the 2013 inauguration began almost immediately after President Obama said the words, “So help me God,” at the end of his oath of office on January 20, 2009.
-After-action meetings helped Capitol Building staff Perry Caswell, onsite coordinator of the event, and Raynell Bennett, special events coordinator responsible for inaugural procurement actions, begin the planning process spearheaded by Elias.
+Planning for the 2013 Inauguration began almost immediately after President Obama said the words, "So help me God," at the end of his oath of office on January 20, 2009.
+After-action meetings helped Capitol Building staff Caswell and Raynell Bennett, special events coordinator responsible for inaugural procurement actions, begin the planning process spearheaded by Elias.

 The inaugural platform is constructed entirely from scratch for each ceremony, and it is the biggest task for the AOC.
 In June 2010, Elias hired a design consultant to make sure that plans for the 2013 platform and stands are compliant with current fire and life safety and accessibility codes.

-Construction will begin after the traditional First Nail Ceremony in September when Architect of the Capitol Stephen T. Ayers and members of the JCCIC hammered nails into a plank on the platform site.
+Construction will begin after the traditional First Nail Ceremony in September when Architect of the Capitol Stephen T. Ayers and members of the JCCIC will hammer nails into a plank on the platform site.
 The fencing that is in place for the Labor Day concert will remain there until after the Inauguration.

 According to Ralph LoJacono, general supervisor for the Capitol Grounds Gardening Division, in September the grounds staff will begin a major cleanup of the West Front, inspecting the lawn for holes, trimming overhanging or dead tree branches, and repairing turf damaged during the concert.
-“We are continuously looking for potential pedestrian hazards and safety issues leading up to the Inauguration,” said Ralph LoJacono, general supervisor for the Capitol Grounds Gardening Division.
+"We are continuously looking for potential pedestrian hazards and safety issues leading up to the Inauguration," said LoJacono, whose first Inauguration working for the AOC was in 2009.

-The West Front fountain was drained, filled with sand and wrapped securely to protect it from the platform construction that will take place above it.
-The Grounds Division will unroll additional fencing throughout the complex at the direction of the USCP.
+The West Front fountain will be drained, filled with sand and wrapped securely to protect it from the platform construction that will take place above it.
+The Grounds Division will unroll additional fencing throughout the complex at the direction of the United States Capitol Police.

 Temporary trailers will be set up on both sides of the Capitol; the first one erected will be used for security screening of the contractors building the stands.
 Later, another trailer on the House side will screen media, and large quadruple-wide trailers will provide facilities for the Office of the Attending Physician and the USCP.

-In November, the chairs and portable toilet facilities will be brought on site, and AOC staff will install banners and event markers to help guests find their designated seating or standing areas.
+In November, the chairs and portable toilet facilities will be brought on site, and Architect of the Capitol staff will install banners and event markers to help guests find their designated seating or standing areas.
 The first dress rehearsal for the ceremony will most likely take place on January 10, 2013.

 Bullis, woodcrafter with the Capitol Carpentry Division, heads a team that hangs five huge 22-foot by 12-foot flags and bunting behind the podium.
 This project begins about two weeks prior to the ceremony with the installation of wooden supports the length of the flags.
 Scaffolding is hung off the top of the building, and Bullis and his team attach background white sheets the length of the flags.
 The current American flag hangs in the center, and it is flanked on either side by the American flag in use at the time the President's home state entered the union.
 The first American flag with 13 stars hangs on either side of those flags.